-BA (Hons) Counselling
+BA (Hons) Counselling (University of Greenwich)

-Foundation Degree FdSc Counselling
+Foundation Degree in Integrative Counselling (University of Greenwich)

-Level 3 Award in Counselling Skills and Theory
+NCFE level 3 Award in Counselling Skills and Theory

 I am registered with the regulatory body; British Association of Counselling and Psychotherapy and practice in accordance with the BACP Code of Ethics.
 I hold full Professional Liability Insurance and a clear enhanced Criminal Records Bureau check.